How Contract Management Software Helps Prevent Internal Data Theft

 Very few team members require an admin or editor level of permission.
 With user-based permissions, your contract management software becomes a key way to limit the access to data.
 Granting the right person access to the right data must be an ongoing effort.

 For example, any real estate broker would love to have access to all rent rolls from existing property management clients from your enterprise.
 The reality is that only the appropriate real estate administrators should be the ones with such access.
 Access to these documents and contracts related to those accounts has to be carefully determined.
-Contract Lifecycle Management (CLM) software allows you to customize access to sections of your contract library and determine level of permissions (read-only, editor, or administrator).
+Contract management software allows you to customize access to sections of your contract library and determine level of permissions (read-only, editor, or administrator).

 Auditing these permissions on an ongoing basis is necessary to catch intentional or unintentional intent to access “off-limits” contract data and create “Chinese walls” between business lines.